Many Christians don’t know just how good they’ve got it.

-You may know that you are blessed in your new life, but you may not know that 100 percent of your blessings come as the result of being one with Christ.
-Let us consider some of these blessings, starting with salvation.
+One with the Lord, you are blessed indeed.
+In fact, 100 percent of your blessings come as the result of being in union with Christ.
+Let us consider some of these blessings:

-What exactly is the basis for your salvation?
-It is your union with Christ.
-You are not saved because you said the magic words of a sinner’s prayer.
-You are saved because you are one with the Lord and his saving life is your life.
-Paul said he endured all things so others may “obtain the salvation that is in Christ Jesus” (2 Timothy 2:10).
+You are not saved because you said the magic words of a sinner’s prayer; you are saved because you are one with the Lord and his life is your life.
+Paul said he endured all things so others may “obtain the salvation that is in Christ Jesus” (2 Tim.
+2:10).

 Christ was without sin, but for our sake God made him share our sin in order that in union with him we might share the righteousness of God.
 (2 Cor 5:21, GNB)

 How can we presume to call ourselves righteous?
 Because the vine is righteous and he shares his righteousness with his branches.
-How could he not?
 Since we are inextricably joined together it is meaningless to speak of one kind of righteousness for the vine and another for the branches.
-We are just as righteous as he is.

 These New Testament revelations exceed the wildest dreams of the Old Testament prophets.
 Prophets like Isaiah and Jeremiah spoke of the righteous One and foresaw a righteous Branch (Is 24:16 and Jer 23:5, 33:15).
 They could not imagine that the Branch would become a vine reproducing itself in millions upon millions of little righteous branches.
 They saw the coming Christ but not the coming Christians who now carry his life and nature and who have been made the very righteousness of God in Christ Jesus.